 Santoyo was sentenced to 18 months in prison and ordered to pay $868,000 in restitution.
 ATC’s owner, Lawrence Duran, was sentenced to a whopping 50 years in prison.

-In our experience, patient recruiter schemes are most prevalent in Miami, Detroit, Brooklyn and New Orleans.
+In our experience, patient recruiter schemes are most prevalent in Miami, Detroit, Houston, Brooklyn and New Orleans.
 One former patient recruiter tells us he was paid in narcotics.
 Working for a pain mill doctor, he would drive drug addicts to the physician office where they would get refills.
 As part of his compensation, he would take a portion of the patient’s pills.

 The takeaway from these stories and our experience is that patient recruiters prey on the poor, the homeless, drug addicts, elderly nursing home residents and the mentally ill.
 They certainly have no business in healthcare.